Stono/docker-sonarr/README.md

 __Note__: As of yet, I haven't managed to get the https:// aspect working.
 If you check out the Dockerfile you'll see i'm installing pvk (to generate pvk's on linux), and then in cookbooks/sonarr/recipes/default.rb you'll see where i'm generating the pvk, and importing in mono.

-That all seems to be fine, however hitting https:// still doesn't work.
+That all seems to be fine, however hitting https:// still doesn't work, http:// is fine though.

 ## Use
 The easiest way to use this is probably a fig file: